pako1/The_Calculator/README.md

 ### Happy Path

-1. Fork it
+1. Fork it.

-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch (git checkout -b my-new-feature).

-3. Commit your changes (git commit -m 'Add some feature')
+3. Commit your changes (git commit -m 'Add some feature').

-4. Push your branch (git push origin my-new-feature)
+4. Push your branch (git push origin my-new-feature).

 5. Please make sure to update tests as appropriate.

-6. Create a new Pull Request
+6. Create a new Pull Request by using the template.

 ## License